markmblc/depart/README.md

 $ npm install --save depart
 ```

+## Storage

+Depart's storage system is very robust and accomodates many different use cases.
+Please study the scenarios outlined in the <a href="/STORAGE.MD">Storage Modules & onFile</a> guide before beginning implementation.

 ## Usage

-**Please note**:  Depart's storage system is very robust and accomodates many different use cases.
-Please study the scenarios outlined in the <a href="STORAGE.MD">Storage Modules & onFile</a> guide before beginning implementation.

 Depart can be used as a standalone class, or it can be used as express middleware.